 Sub irrigation Planters For Indoor Houseplants – Self Watering Planter Systems

 Here’s another self-watering planter system for houseplants.
-This one is a homemade one by me.
+The homemade self watering planters you see here were made by me.
 These are also called SIP – Sub Irrigation Planter – I grow all my indoor plants this way and here’s why.

 This method called SUBIRRIGATION, which can help take the guesswork out of watering houseplants.